-IV.C.6.
+CCCCD Board Policy 5007 CCCCD Board Policy 5034 CCCCD Business Procedure 21.01 CCCCD Board Policy 1010 CCCCD Board Policy 5031 CCCCD Board Agenda Final Calendar 2019-2020 CCCCD Board Agenda Calendar 2019-2020 Financial CCCCD 1st Quarter Financial Statements 2019-2020 CCCCD Board Meeting Minutes-24Apr2019\Budget IV.C.6.
 The institution or the governing board publishes the board bylaws and policies specifying the board's size, duties, responsibilities, structure, and operating procedures.

 The Rules and Regulations of the Governing Board, approved by the Governing Board and published in the Governing Board Policy Manual, describe the size, duties, responsibilities, structure, and operating procedures of the Governing Board.
-The regulations provide for: an election procedure for Governing Board officers; a process for replacing Governing Board officers who leave office prior to the end of their term; a process for removing any appointed officer; and stipulating the role and responsibilities of the student trustee.
-Board Policy 1010 ("Code of Ethics of the Governing Board") and Board Policy 1009 ("Institutional Leadership, Governance, and Decision-Making") address responsibilities as adopted by the Governing Board, as do Board Policy 1012 and Administrative Procedure 1012.01 ("Institutional Effectiveness: Planning, Assessment and Continuous Improvement").
+The regulations provide for an election procedure for Governing Board officers, a process for replacing Governing Board officers who leave office prior to the end of their term, a process for removing any appointed officer, and stipulate the role and responsibilities of the student trustee.
+Board Policy 1010, Code of Ethics of the Governing Board, addresses responsibilities as adopted by the Governing Board as does Board Policy 1009, Institutional Leadership, Governance, and Decision-Making and Board Policy 1012 and Administrative Procedure 1012.01, Institutional Effectiveness: Planning, Assessment and Continuous Improvement.
 In 2013, the Governing Board conducted a facilitated discussion on communication protocols and created a policy on same to ensure behavior on the part of Governing Board members that supports the code of ethics.

-BP 1021 and AP 1021.01 specify the process for filling a vacancy on the Governing Board.
+BP1021 and AP 1021.01 specify the process for filling a vacancy on the Governing Board.
 This process was effectively used when a member of the Governing Board passed away while in office.